 When my son seems to be getting overwhelmed, or he wakes with a bad dream and panics or when his behaviour is getting over the top we take mindful breaths together.
 I also use it to try to regulate my response to the frustrations that arise when parenting three very busy boys.

 Every day after lunch I meditate.
 It is how I have coped with the intense sleep deprivation of my third baby – who is the worse of the three with sleeping.
 Yoga Nidra refreshes me, restores me and gives me profound rest I haven’t found any other way.
 It has been key in reducing my central nervous system over activation of a period of many years.
-It is a key part of my six month coaching programme.

 A good way to manage chronic illness is to be mindfully curious.
 Pay attention to what may be causing certain results – like increased pain and fatigue.
 To also be mindful during movement so we don’t add to our body’s physical burden.
 Be aware of our emotional and spiritual components too – we are a whole person, not just a physical being.
 Taking a mindful pause to really listen to others can be so useful in maintaining healthy relationships.